 To translate or not to translate

-As English remains to be the main language of the IT specialists, most of the term are used and understood worldwide.
+As English remains to be the main language of the IT specialists, most of the terms are used and understood worldwide.
 So, should you translate them as well or not?
 There is no certain answer for that as you should be aimed at making your software understandable.
 If some of the English terms are appropriate and popular among the target audience, you might leave them without translation.

 A thorough analysis of competitors is something you can’t ignore.
 Besides trying to find out their strong points, think about something they lack.
 Does your software have a better function or work with the higher speed?
 It’s rather risky to launch something having no advantages over the leaders of the market.
 After you’ve done that, make the necessary alterations to your software.

 Don’t forget about this category of users.
-People can also visit your site using a smartphone so make sure it downloads properly and functions the way it should.
+People can also visit your site using a smartphone, so make sure it downloads properly and functions the way it should.
 Otherwise, you’ll lose a considerable part of the probable customers.

 Creating an account in a local language or within the local social network is a smart step for any business entering a foreign market.
 You have to show your presence and communicate with locals.
 This account can be used as the fastest way for your customer to contact you and find the answer to his questions.
 So, if you have the opportunity to be present there, do so.